saliormoon/Cookbook/recipes/CompilingUnderWindows.md

 or

     make pack-win64

 in order to build the installer file for either 32bit or 64bit.

 ### Executables only

-If you do not need the installer file, you can use the cmake to build the executables.
+If you do not need the installer file, you can use the `cmake` to build the executables.
 Instead of `make pack-win32` use

     mkdir Build32
     cd Build32
     cmake -G "Visual Studio 12" ..

 This will create a solution file in the `Build32` folder.
-You can now start the Visual Studio and open this solution file.
+You can now start Visual Studio and open this solution file.

 Alternatively use `cmake` to build the executables.